13:55 PM, 14th August 2019, About 3 years ago 20

 Is there a better way?
 Surely there must be? !!!

 Do not despair, there are solutions to every one of the challenges you have correctly identified.
-Please book a tax planning consultation with us so that we can tailor a bespoke plan for your needs.Show Form To Book A Tax Planning Consultation
+Please book a tax planning consultation with us so that we can tailor a bespoke plan for your needs.Show Book a Tax Planning Consultation

 The following is a very simplistic overview of some potential solutions:-